 289.550 1.
-Except as otherwise provided in [subsection] subsections 2 and 3 and NRS 3.310, [and] 4.353 [.] and 258.060, a person upon whom some or all of the powers of a peace officer are conferred pursuant to NRS 289.150 to 289.360, inclusive, must be certified by the Commission within 1 year after the date on which the person commences employment as a peace officer unless the Commission, for good cause shown, grants in writing an extension of time, which must not exceed 6 months, by which the person must become certified.
+Except as otherwise provided in subsection 2 and NRS 3.310, [and] 4.353 [...] and 258.060, and section 8.6 of this act, a person upon whom some or all of the powers of a peace officer are conferred pursuant to NRS 289.150 to 289.360, inclusive, must be certified by the Commission within 1 year after the date on which the person commences employment as a peace officer unless the Commission, for good cause shown, grants in writing an extension of time, which must not exceed 6 months, by which the person must become certified.
 A person who fails to become certified within the required time shall not exercise any of the powers of a peace officer after the time for becoming certified has expired.

-- 2. A person who is appointed pursuant to NRS 258.060 as a deputy constable of a township in a county whose population is less than 700,000 following a separation of employment as a deputy constable of that township must be certified by the Commission within the period prescribed by subsection 1 as measured from the date on which the deputy constable commenced his or her initial employment as a deputy constable of that township. - 31 3.
-The following persons are not required to be certified by the Commission: - (a) The Chief Parole and Probation Officer; - (b) The Director of the Department of Corrections; - (c) The Director of the Department of Public Safety, the deputy directors of the Department, the chiefs of the divisions of the Department other than the Investigation Division and the Nevada Highway Patrol, and the members of the State Disaster Identification Team of the Division of Emergency Management of the Department; - (d) The Commissioner of Insurance and the chief deputy of the Commissioner of Insurance; - (e) Railroad police officers; and - (f) California correctional officers.
+- 2. The following persons are not required to be certified by the Commission: - (a) The Chief Parole and Probation Officer; - (b) The Director of the Department of Corrections; - (c) The Director of the Department of Public Safety, the deputy directors of the Department, the chiefs of the divisions of the Department other than the Investigation Division and the Nevada Highway Patrol, and the members of the State Disaster Identification Team of the Division of Emergency Management of the Department; - 30 (d) The Commissioner of Insurance and the chief deputy of the Commissioner of Insurance; - (e) Railroad police officers; and - (f) California correctional officers. - Sec.
+14.5.
+NRS 482.231 is hereby amended to read as follows: - 482.231 1.
+Except as otherwise provided in subsection 3, the Department shall not register a motor vehicle if a local authority has filed with the Department a notice stating that the owner of the motor vehicle: - (a) Was cited by a constable pursuant to subsection [2] 3 of NRS 258.070 for failure to comply with the provisions of NRS 482.385; and - 42 (b) Has failed to pay the fee charged by the constable pursuant to subsection [2] 3 of NRS 258.070.